Zinkelburger/x45s/Readme.md

 Each player's hand is a vector of Cards.

 ### Player's virtual functions
-`discard` (the player can choose to remove cards from their hand)
+`discard` The player can choose to remove cards from their hand, but must keep at least 1.

-`getBid` (the player can choose a bid.
-It is <value, suit>).
+`getBid` The player can choose a bid.
+It is <value, suit>.
 The function is always called with a vector of ints, so that the player can consider other players' bids when they make their bid.

 `bagged` The player dealt and was bagged.
 They are forced to bid.
 There are no parameters, as if you are bagged then no one else has bid.

-`playCard` (the player can choose a card to play from their hand.
-They are passed the vector of cards played so far this hand)
+`playCard` the player can choose a card to play from their hand.
+They are passed the vector of cards played so far this hand

 ### Player's non-virtual functions
 dealCard is called by x45s to push back cards to the hand.